Angel Ryan Estrada

 Artist Bio

 Angel Ryan Estrada was born on January 1, 1993, in Poughkeepsie, New York.
-Attending Dutchess Community College for a visual arts degree in 2012, he began to build his foundation in the arts.
+In 2012, he attended Dutchess Community College for a visual arts degree, where he began to build his foundation in the arts.
 He casually chose ceramics as a studio elective, not realizing his world would be forever changed.

-Earning his Visual Arts Associates in 2015 with a focus on ceramics led him to a network of local artists and community clay studios in the area.
-Renamed Fallkill Creative Works, here is where he learned the skills to operate a clay studio and began teaching with the nonprofit, starting with community clay day to growing and creating the youth program workshop series and beginner and intermediate clay classes.
-As well as various other workshops and courses through Kingston Ceramics.
+Earning his Visual Arts Associates in 2015, with a focus on ceramics, led him to a network of local artists and community clay studios in the area.
+Renamed Fallkill Creative Works, he learned the skills to operate a clay studio here and began teaching with the nonprofit.
+He started with Community Clay Day and grew and created the youth program workshop series, beginner and intermediate clay classes, and various other workshops and courses through Kingston Ceramics.